achtnullzwei/Doorman/docs/en/reference/gpio.md

+---
+description: Discover Doorman's GPIO pinout and connections for integrating buttons, relays, and other peripherals.
+---

 # GPIO Pinout

 The Doorman S3 uses certain GPIO pins for specific functions and provides additional GPIO pins for your own sensors and devices.